johnmarksilly/avail-challenge/README.md

 ### Why?

 Encryption is used to obscure data from outside viewers.
 This example can be described as an "Onion" encryption.
-In practice, you could have each layer of the onion use a unique encryption key which would allow no single entity the ability to fully decrypt the data if you distributed each key under separate entities.
+In practice, you could have each layer of the onion use a unique encryption key which would allow no single entity the ability to fully decrypt the data.
 At a high level, this is somewhat similar to how the tor "Onion" network works.